On Mirzakhani's twist torus conjecture: Introduction

 where $\mu_{\infty}$ is an earthquake-flow invariant ergodic probability measure on $\PoM_g$.
 Moreover, \begin{enumerate} \item If $\sigma$ is horospherical or supported on a top-dimensional stratum, then $\mu_\infty = \mu_{\Mirz}/b_g$. \item If $\sigma$ is supported on a lower-dimensional stratum, $\mu_{\infty}$ is not equal (hence singular) to $\mu_{\Mirz}$. \end{enumerate} \end{theorem}

-In the second case, the limiting measure is the pushforward via $\cO\inverse$ of the Masur--Smillie--Veech measure on the stratum component $\cQ$ of $\QoM_g$ corresponding to the horospherical slice; see \S\ref{subsec: individual pushforwards} for the proof.
-The generic pair $(X, \lambda)$ with respect to one of these measures is a hyperbolic surface equipped with a measured lamination that cuts it into a union of regular ideal polygons \cite[Corollary 1.2]{shshI}.
+In the second case, the limiting measure arises via the Masur--Smillie--Veech measure on the component of the stratum of $\QoM_g$ corresponding to the horospherical slice; see \S\ref{subsec: individual pushforwards} for the proof.